 Stuck in a job you don’t love?
 Or perhaps you’re considering your options after leaving school?
 Well, if you’re thinking about learning a trade, you may be wondering how to become an electrician.
-Get all of the information that you need right here!
+Get all the information you need right here!

 How to Become a Fully-Qualified Electrician

-In order to become a licensed and qualified electrician, you will have to complete a level 3 electrical or electro-technical qualification or equivalent.
+In order to become a licensed and qualified electrician, you will have to complete a level 3 electrical or electro-technical qualification (or equivalent).
 This is traditionally done through an apprenticeship, as Level 3 will be awarded on completion.
 However, completing Level 1 and 2 qualifications may help you find a trainee position.

 View Level 3 Electrician Courses >

 Whatever route you choose, the typical electrician needs to have:

 How Long Does It Take to Get Qualified?

 The time it takes to become a qualified electrician will depend on the study route you choose to take.

 Generally, apprenticeships take three years to complete and will involve one day a week at college and four days within a related job position.
 However, many colleges offer two-year fast-track options for advanced students, as well as part-time study, which could take much longer.

 After completion, it is then up to the student whether they continue on to higher education courses or undertake job-related training (e.g. a PAT testing certification).